PerlinWarp/YearOfAI/README.md

 #### Day 64 - 5th of March
 Made a 3 step system for testing ML models and backing up cronjobs.

+#### Day 65 - 6th of March
+Compared our different models using the accuracy checker